-We all love a little UV exposure, but science has proven time and again that overexposure to UV rays prematurely ages us in the form of wrinkles and hyperpigmentation, damages the eyes, burns us (“don’t touch my shoulder!”) and most dangerously, increases the chances of getting skin cancer.
+We all love spending time outdoors, but science has proven time and again that overexposure to UV rays, as well as environmental aggressors, prematurely ages us with the appearance of wrinkles and hyperpigmentation, can cause burns on the skin, and most dangerously, increase the chance of getting skin cancer.

 1. Seek shade.